Department of Mathematics and Computer Science

 MATH 315.
 Mathematical Modeling.
 3 Hours.

-An introduction to mathematical modeling is the translation of a real world problem into a well formulated mathematical model.
-Students will develop the basic skills and techniques of formulation, simulation, analysis, and testing of mathematical models for describing and predicting a variety of phenomena.
-Understanding the fundamental principles in model formulation in physics, chemistry, biology, business, economics, medicine, and social and environmental sciences will be emphasized.
-Prerequisites: Student must complete MATH 165 and MATH 314 before enrolling in this class.
+Basic skills and techniques of formulation, simulation, analysis, and testing of mathematical models for describing and predicting a variety of phenomena in physics, chemistry, biology, business, economics, medicine, and social and environmental sciences.
+Prerequisites: MATH 165 and MATH 314.

 MATH 320.
 Number Theory.
 3 Hours.